Skylake-dev/Notes/Computer Security/Computer Security.md

 - functional requirement: mix code and data (e.g. comments on a page, use input to perform queries)
 - security requirement: never mix code and data!

-So if some routine inadvertedly reacts to data treating it as some control sequence we have a vulnerability.
+So if some routine inadvertently reacts to data treating it as some control sequence we have a vulnerability.

 ### Other possible vulnerabilities